ADTRAN Corporate Headquarters

 SCOPE OF WORK

-Since 2012, when SEA was hired to perform an ASHRAE Level I Energy Audit of the Huntsville headquarters complex, SEA and ADTRAN have had a successful working relationship.
-SEA has been brought back to identify and implement multiple energy savings strategies and projects and has had a chance to make use of SEA’s partnership with Texas A&M’s Energy Systems Laboratory and their proprietary Retro-Commissioning/Continuous Commissioning®principles.
+Since 2012, when SEA was initially hired to perform an ASHRAE Level I Energy Audit of the Huntsville headquarters complex, SEA and ADTRAN continue to have a successful working relationship.
+Due to this success, SEA has been invited back to identify and implement multiple energy savings strategies and projects.
+Additionally, SEA has used its partnership with Texas A&M’s Energy Systems Laboratory and their proprietary Retro-Commissioning/Continuous Commissioning® principles.

 Over the last several years, ADTRAN has reduced their energy consumption by 3,934,000 kWh which equates to $295,000, a 13% reduction of ADTRAN’s 2.4 million dollar utility cost when SEA started work.
 Below is a breakdown of each phase, starting with the most recent one.